Computing Approximate Greatest Common Right Divisors of Differential Polynomials: Introduction

 A primary benefit of viewing differential operators in this way is that they have the structure of a left (and right) Euclidean domain.
 In particular, for any two polynomials $f,g \in \RR(t)[\D;']$, there is a unique polynomial $h\in\RR(t)[\D;']$ of maximal degree in $\D$ such that $f=\fstar h$ and $g= \gstar h$ for $\fstar,\gstar \in\RR(t)[\D;']$ (i.e., $h$ divides $f$ and $g$ exactly on the right).
-This polynomial $h$ is called the Greatest Common Right Divisor (GCRD) of $f$ and $g$ and it is unique up to multiplication by a unit (non-zero element) of $\RR(t)$ (we could make this GCRD have leading coefficient 1, but that would introduce denominators from $\RR[t]$, as well as potential numerical instability, as we shall see).

-An important geometric interpretation of GCRDs is that the GCRD $h$ of differential polynomials $f$ and $g$ is a differential polynomial whose solution space is the intersection of the solution spaces of $f$ and $g$.
+This polynomial $h$ is called the Greatest Common Right Divisor (GCRD) of $f$ and $g$ and it is unique up to multiplication by a unit (non-zero element) of $\RR(t)$ (we could make this GCRD have leading coefficient 1, but this would introduce denominators from $\RR[t]$, as well as potential numerical instability, as we shall see).
+An important geometric interpretation of GCRDs is that the GCRD $h$ of differential polynomials $f$ and $g$ is a differential polynomial whose solution space is the intersection of the solution spaces of $f$ and~$g$.

 Approximations require a norm, so we need a proper definition of the {\emph {norm}} of a differential polynomial. \begin{definition} We define the \emph{Euclidean norm} for polynomials and a \emph{distributed coefficient norm} for differential polynomials as follows: \begin{itemize} \item[1.]
 For $p=\sum_{0\leq i\leq d} p_it^i\in\RR[t]$, define